gxf1212/notes/research/Preparation-and-modeling.md

 for basic usage of Python packages like rdkit and openbabel, please [go to this link](Programming-for-MD#small-molecule).
 If I use them to construct a library, maybe I'll write here.

-Contents need more organization....
+Contents need more organization....put before system setup later

 ## Database setup

 ### Example: FDA approved

-- zinc: 4161765
+- zinc: 4161765 is ATP

   - https://zinc.docking.org/substances/subsets/